-Students with Special or Additional Learning Needs
+Students with Special Educational Needs/Disabilities or Additional Learning Needs

 At Sheffield Girls’, we want to ensure that all our pupils achieve their potential through the removal of barriers to learning and participation.
-Our aim is to ensure the full integration and inclusion of all students in the life of the school and to maximise their learning potential.
+Our aim is to ensure the full integration and inclusion of all pupils in the life of the school and to maximise their learning potential.

 Support throughout the school

-Students who need specialist support with their learning include those with the following types of learning difficulty, all of which can be supported at Sheffield Girls’:
+Pupils who need specialist support with their learning include those with the following types of learning difficulty, all of which can be supported at Sheffield Girls’:

-- Specific Learning Difficulties, eg dyslexia, dyspraxia
+- Specific Learning Difficulties, eg dyslexia, dyspraxia, dyscalculia

-- Emotional, behavioural or social difficulties, eg ADHD
+- Emotional, behavioural or social difficulties, eg ADHD or ASD

 - Sensory and physical difficulties